LennyDennis/RacingTeams/README.md

-F1 RACING TEAMS
+# F1 RACING TEAMS

-This is a web application that allows one create a racing team and also add members to the specific team
+[F1 Racing Teaams](https://github.com/LennyDennis/RacingTeams) is a web application that allows one create a racing team and also add members to the specific team

-Getting Started
+# Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

-Prerequisites
+# Prerequisites
 You need:

-Installed Java
+# Installed Java
 Java IDE

-Running
+# Running
 Clone the repository or download it.

-While on the src/main/java directory, on your terminal run javac App.java && java App Built With
+While on the src/main/java directory, on your terminal run javac App.java && java App

+# Built With
 Java
+HTML
+CSS
+Jquery

-Behaviour Driven Development
+# Behaviour Driven Development
 Prompts the user to enter a user name to be used to determine a session.

 On entering the username the user is redirected to the homepage.